 The Chess Engine Communication Protocol (often simply called the XBoard or WinBoard protocol), designed by Tim Mann and H.G.Muller, provides an alternative protocol between chess engines and a chess GUI.
-In October 2011, Chess for Android was also the first program that introduced XBoard protocol on the Android platform.
+In October 2011, Chess for Android was also the first program to support XBoard on the Android platform.

 Applications for the Android platform (mainly ARM-based devices, although x86-based devices are emerging as well) can be developed in several ways.

 (1) Most development for Android is done using the Android SDK and the Java programming language.
-An application is compiled into bytecode that runs on, initially, the Dalvik Virtual Machine, and nowadays, ART (Android RunTime), making this approach the most portable (it runs on ARM and x86, as well as on possible future architectures).
-Because bytecode interpretation has lower performance than native code, Android 2.2 (aka Froyo) introduced the Dalvik JIT compiler, which translates bytecode into native code right before execution for a speed boost.
+An application is compiled into bytecode that used to run on the Dalvik Virtual Machine or, from Android 5.0 (Lollipop) forward, on ART (Android RunTime), making this approach the most portable (it runs on ARM and x86, as well as on possible future architectures).
+Because bytecode interpretation has lower performance than native code, Android 2.2 (Froyo) introduced the Dalvik JIT compiler, which translates bytecode into native code right before execution for a speed boost.
 Since then ART has replaced this with an optimizing AOT/JIT compiler.
 The Chess for Android GUI and its built-in engine are implemented using this first approach, and ship as a single package.